-Robert Burns Night is held on the 25th of January, which is Burn's birthday.
-Celebrate the brilliant Scottish poet by enjoying a traditional Burns supper of haggis, neeps and tatties.
-Neeps are the Scottish word for mashed turnips [which is what we call swedes in Scotland!] and tatties are the tasty mashed potatoes.
+Robert Burns Night is held annually, on the 25th of January, which is Burn's birthday.
+Celebrate the Scottish poet by enjoying a traditional Burns supper of haggis, 'neeps' and 'tatties'.
+'Neeps' are the Scottish word for mashed turnips [which is what we call swedes in Scotland] and 'tatties' are the potatoes!

 What is a haggis?

-Contrary to some beliefs a haggis or Haggis Scoticus [its fictitious taxonomic name!] is not an actual wee long-haired animal rolling around in the Scottish wild or running around hills!
+Contrary to many beliefs a haggis or Haggis Scoticus [its fictitious taxonomic name] is not an actual wee long-haired animal rolling around in the Scottish wild or running around hills!
 According to a 2019 survey, 1 in 10 Millennials believed that the haggis was a real animal.
-In Glasgow, the Kelvingrove art gallery and museum even have a model haggis depicted as an animal on display.
+In Glasgow, the Kelvingrove Art Gallery and Museum have a model haggis depicted as an animal on display which I guess must confuse some tourists!

-This vegan haggis is incredibly moist but is easy to crumble into a traditional haggis texture, so can be easily sliced and then crumbled with a couple of cutlery forks.
-The flavours of this veggie haggis is perfectly and pleasantly spiced resembling the flavours of tasty traditional haggis spices.
+This meat-free Haggis is nice and moist, but is easy to crumble into a traditional haggis texture, so can be easily sliced and then crumbled with a couple of cutlery forks.
+The flavours of this veggie haggis is pleasantly spiced resembling the flavours of traditional haggis spices.

 Vegan, Vegetarian, and Plant-based haggis